Aravindha1234u/SocialScraper/README.md

 python3 main.py
 ```
 ### Issues
-Feel free to express any kind of bug or error in this tool , So that it can be fixed soon.<br>
+Feel free to express any kind of bug or error in this tool by reporting it in issues, So that it can be fixed soon.<br>
 <a href="https://github.com/Aravindha1234u/SocialScraper/issues"><img src="https://img.shields.io/badge/issues-33-yellow" /></a>

 ### Important Message  :warning: